Dehydrating Strawberries

 Drying Food Outside

 In the Pioneer days, we know people dried food outside.
-This will work, but keep in mind it will take days compared to hours in the dehydrator.
+This will work, but remember, it will take days compared to hours in the dehydrator.
 Cover the food with a cheesecloth or screens to keep the flies or critters away.
 It will all depend on the humidity outside to determine how long it will take to dry the food.

 I recommend storing dehydrated strawberries in airtight containers.
-There are a variety of storage uses – such as jars with airtight lids, use a vacuum seal,
+There are a variety of storage uses – such as jars with airtight lids/rings and a vacuum seal,

 Can I Dehydrate these in my Oven?

 Yes, you can.
-In fact, some ovens now come with a dehydrating feature.
+Some ovens now come with a dehydrating feature.
 If you don’t want to invest in a dehydrator, set your oven as low as possible.
-The lowest I can set my oven is 170 degrees.
+The lowest I can set my oven (170°F) = (76°C) degrees.
 This is the recommended temperature for oven dehydration.
-Slice the strawberries, and spread them evenly on some parchment paper on a cookie or baking sheet.
+Slice the strawberries evenly on parchment paper on a cookie or baking sheet.

-You may even have a convection button on your oven, which would be awesome because the air will circulate around the food to dry more evenly.
-Just keep in mind you must keep an eye on the tray you have dehydrating or they may get too hot and burn.
-If your oven will not go below 200 degrees, prop the oven door open with a ball of foil.
+You may even have a convection button on your oven, which would be awesome because the air will circulate the air around the food to dry more evenly.
+Just keep in mind you must keep an eye on the tray you have dehydrating, or they may get too hot and burn.
+If your oven does not go below (200°F) = (93°C) degrees, keep the oven door open with a foil ball.

 What does the term Condition mean after dehydrating the food?

-Before I store my dehydrated fruit or vegetables, I want to make sure they are really dry.
+Before storing my dehydrated fruit or vegetables, I want to ensure they are dehydrated.
 I set them out on the counter for at least 5-7 days to ensure every crevice is completely dry.

 Final Word

-There is something awesome about having jars of fruit lined up after dehydrating strawberries, right?
-If you have a dehydrator you will never waste excess food again.
-Please preserve your harvest, you will be so glad you did.
+There is something incredible about having jars of fruit lined up after dehydrating strawberries, right?
+If you have a dehydrator, you will never waste excess food again.
+Please preserve your harvest; you will be so glad you did.
 May God Bless this world, Linda

 My Other Dehydrating Posts: